 - My world is an amazingly small one.
 For example, I once had a case where I realized that the opposing counsel from across the country is really a distant cousin.
 (We are now friends).
-Or someone I met (on a trip to the Amazon) texts me to say she is on a rooftop in Prague and ran into someone who knows me.
+Or someone I met (on a trip to the Amazon) texted me to say she is on a rooftop in Prague and ran into someone who knows me.

 And There’s More…

 - 2022 one of the “Top 50 Women Lawyers in Illinois” by SuperLawyers.

 - 2019 “Notable Gen X Leader In Law” by Crain’s Chicago Business